farmsmart/farmsmart-backup/README.md

 ## Import

-Currently the import is a manual process which required firebase SDK and the google cloud SDK.
+Currently the import is a manual process which requires firebase SDK and the google cloud SDK.
 There is a docker image which has these dependencies installed - farmsmart/gcp-firebase:1.0.0

 `backup/firebase-import.sh ${credential_file} ${firebase_token} ${project} ${date}`